-Successful snatch will allow recycling of rockets
+Rocket Lab will attempt mid-air helicopter snatch of Electron this month

 As the first stage of the Electron falls back to Earth, a customised twin-engined Sikorsky S-92 helicopter will try to capture its parachute line with a hook as it falls at a speed of 10 metres a second.

 All going well, the mid-air snatch will place about 150 nautical miles off the East Coast.
-The helicopter will then ferry the dangling Electron back to shore, where it will be analysed as part of Rocket Lab's ongoing plan to develop a reusable rocket.
+The helicopter will then ferry the dangling Electron back to shore, where it will be analysed as part of Rocket Lab's ongoing plan to develop a reusable rocket - which is better for the planet, and holds down costs.

 Founder and CEO Peter Beck says the mid-air capture, while difficult, will mean less wear-and-tear on the Electron than the previously used retrieval-by-ship after an ocean splashdown.